Space is limited in an RV, and finding ways to get the most out of what little room we have can make all the difference.

 Who would have thought these plastic little bins could be used for more than holding sponges?
 Just glue some hanging strips to the back and they can be hung up on walls and cabinets to hold small packets, mixes, and other pantry items.

 3. Attach a magazine holder to the inside of your cabinet doors for extra storage.

 They’re perfect for holding things like aluminum foil, plastic wrap, and wax paper.
-Plus they’re cheap and easy to find: magazine holders are sold everywhere from the dollar store to places like Target, Walmart, and on Amazon for less than $4.
+Plus they’re cheap and easy to find: magazine holders are sold everywhere from the dollar store to places like Target, Walmart, and on Amazon.

-4. Use containers and baskets to store cleaning supplies under the sink.
+4. Use containers/baskets to store cleaning supplies under the sink.